Chainlink (LINK) price prediction for 2022-2030

 The general sentiment regarding the crypto market, in general, is strongly bearish.
 LINK's price chart also mirrors that sentiment a lot.
 The price has consistently traded lower, making lower highs each time it tries to recover higher.
 On 21 February, Chainlink broke below $13.54, a yearly set in July 2021.
 It doesn't look like it'll get better soon as the price was recently rejected at the $15.41 resistance level.
 The next major support can be found at $8.46.
 If LINK trades that low, it'll be the first time, since December of 2020, that price will trade those levels.

 Chainlink (LINK) price prediction for 2022, 2023, 2025, 2030

 This year, there has been a steady Chainlink integration stream, including partnerships with the largest names in DeFi, as well as integration with Microsoft and IBM.
 Now it's time to evaluate the LINK crypto price prediction from popular forecasting experts and agencies.

-Per WalletInvestor's Chainlink (LINK) price prediction, LINK is a fantastic long-term investment.
-According to their price prediction, LINK should keep bullish momentum and may raise to $28 by 2021.
-Over the next few years, Chainlink is expected to grow further and reach $100 by 2025.
+Per WalletInvestor's Chainlink (LINK) price prediction, LINK isn't the best long-term investment.
+According to the price prediction, LINK will keep its bearish momentum and may fall to $8 before the end of 2022.
+Over the next few years, Chainlink may decline even further.

 Chainlink (LINK) overall future value predictions